gtsop/babel-jest-boost/README.md

 Any import statements within this particular file will not be re-written.

 ## ROADMAP

-- 0.1.11 Ensure all different import/export syntaxes are properly treated. ✅
-- 0.1.12 Performance increase, tracing prioritization and defensive try/catch ✅
-- 0.1.13 Pre-commit lint, format test and github action to test again. ✅
-- 0.1.14 Expose ready-made transformer to relief the user from having to pass in the jestConfig object. ✅
-- 0.1.15 Performance improvements ✅
-- 0.1.16 ignore node_modules config option ✅
-- 0.1.17 babel/preset-env compatibility ✅
-- 0.1.18 Ensure all different `jest.mock` calls are properly treated. ✅
-- 0.1.19 Export plain `@gtsopanoglou/babel-jest-boost` transformer as drop-in replacement for `babel-jest` ✅
 - 0.1.20 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
 - 0.1.21 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
 - 0.1.22 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
 Do this in the CI/CD pipeline